qshan/nucleus/README.md

 You'll need to add code in the .cpp file to create and update these though.

 #### MyApp.cpp
-This holds the application specific code, including the transactions required to create new objects and update data.
+This holds application specific code, including the transactions required to create new objects and update data.
-We update the persistent variable in a transaction like following:
+We update the persistent variables in a transaction:

 ```cpp
     pmem::obj::transaction::run(PoolManager::getPoolManager()->getPoolForTransaction(), [&] {